-1. Prepare yourself—take time to get ready!
+1. Prepare yourself for a milk elimination diet—take time to get ready!
 Starting an elimination diet half-way will not benefit your child.
 It is an all or nothing effort.

-As a parent, caregiver, or someone who loves a child that requires a special diet, learning that milk and dairy products could potentially cause your child great harm is very stressful.
+Prepare to start a milk elimination diet.
+For parents, caregivers, or someone with a child requiring a special diet, learning milk and dairy products could cause significant harm to a child is stressful.
 This stress can be multiplied ten-fold if this is the first family member that needs an elimination diet.
-There is so much to learn about cross contamination, alternative products, and providing a diet that meets the nutrition demands of a growing child.
+There is so much to learn about cross-contamination, alternative products, and providing food that meets the nutrition demands of a growing child.

 As a parent, be sure to engage in regular self-care by talking to a counselor, pastor, friend, or family member when the stress becomes overwhelming.
 Find a support group so you can remind yourself that you and your family are not alone.

 A well-prepared family is often less likely to challenge the news that another family member needs to start avoiding milk and all dairy products.
-Members of older generations often question the need for such diets because they often were not exposed to this as children or young adults and the frequency of having a food allergy was much lower—even a decade ago.
+Older generations often question the need for elimination diets because the frequency of food allergies in the past was lower.
 While their questions can be downright frustrating, try to remember their perspective; this is just as new to them as it is to you.
-And, chances are you are ahead of their thinking because you are the one that has seen the negative reactions related to food allergies and you have been to all your child’s doctor appointments that led to the food allergy diagnosis.
+Furthermore, chances thinking ahead, because you have seen the adverse reactions of food allergies, visited doctors and received the diagnosis,

-Regardless if your baby needs to drink an amino acid based infant formula or if you are trying your toddler (with your doctor’s or dietitian’s advice) on a milk elimination diet, your family needs to be prepared.
-If you have other children that are allowed all of the milk and dairy products they want, they need to understand that their sibling has to eat and drink different “special” foods.
+If your baby needs to drink an amino acid-based infant formula or if you are trying your toddler (with your doctor’s or dietitian’s advice) on a milk elimination diet, your family needs to be prepared.
+Children who are able to consume milk and dairy, need to understand that their sibling has to eat and drink different “special” foods.
 They need to be a “big boy” or a “big girl” and help keep their sibling safe by not offering to share and keeping their cups and food out of their sibling’s reach.

 Placing all children in the home on a milk elimination diet regardless if they need it to accommodate one child’s special diet is not a good idea.
 Children that must avoid cow’s milk very often require supplements or a specialty formula to ensure their diet is nutritionally complete.
 In addition to the very high cost of supplementing all children, it places an unnecessary burden on the child/children without any food allergies.